How we promote British Values at Adderley

 - Computing: Children are also taught about respect and bullying in the online world also, through our learning platform and though regular e-safety lessons.

 - Educational visits: Our broad range of educational visits and experiences outside of the classroom equip our children with the skills to make a positive contribution to their community as equal citizens, as well as being able to look at British heritage in more depth.
-Recent visits have included a visit to London, exploring parliament; Eyam Museum in Derbyshire; Warwick Castle; Midlands Art Centre and Birmingham Museum & Art Gallery amongst others.
+Recent visits have included a visit to the Houses of Parliament in London, Warwick Castle, Tudor Houses, Midlands Art Centre and Birmingham Museum & Art Gallery amongst others.

-- Community Events: We work closely with charities and organisations such as ‘Free The Children’.
+- Community Events: We work closely with charities and organisations such as ‘Unicef’ and 'WE Day'.
 We encourage our children to interact with children from other schools, both locally and further afield, though organised activities.
-Our school has hosted a Youth Summit for neighbouring schools earning us a place at ‘We Day UK’ at Wembley Stadium.
+Our school has hosted Youth Summits for neighbouring schools earning us an annual place at ‘We Day UK’ at Wembley Stadium.